idrevnii/telegraf-template/README.md

 # About the project

-This is typescript template for various NodeJS projects.
-Template contains ESLint, Prettier and Nodemon.
+This is telegraf template for Telegram bots.
+Template contains Telegraf (with I18n and rate limit), ESLint, Prettier and Nodemon.

 # Installation

-1. Click the 'Use this template' button and follow instructions OR `git clone https://github.com/idrevnii/typescript-template`
+1. Click the 'Use this template' button and follow instructions OR `git clone https://github.com/idrevnii/telegraf-template`

 2. Change the project name in `package.json' and you can start write your code :)

-# Usage

-## Commands
+# Commands

 All commands below are written with `yarn` but you can also use `npm run`.